liuzhenyu-yyy/liuzhenyu-yyy.github.io/index.md

 </p>

 <p>
-    My research primarily revolves around developing innovative single-cell sequencing technologies, as well as utilizing these cutting-edge methods to explore complex biological systems, including cancers and embryos🧬.
+    My research primarily revolves around developing innovative single-cell sequencing technologies🧬, as well as utilizing these cutting-edge methods to explore complex biological systems, including cancers and embryos.
 Recently, my research has focused on the epigenetic regulation of tumor heterogeneities, encompassing both inter- and intra-tumor variations.
 Outside of my academic pursuits, I take pride in my membership with the Peking University table tennis varsity team for non-sports students.🏓
 </p>

 <p>